 “You’re working out your brain at the same time as your heart.” ~ Thomas Crook, Ph.D.

 Strength training not only builds strong muscles and bones — it can also boost cognitive functioning.
 That’s because lifting weights may increase levels of brain-derived neurotrophic factor (BDNF), which controls the growth of nerve cells.
 BDNF is like fertilizer for the brain.
 Without it, our brains can’t take in new information or make new cells.
 Adding in strength-training exercises, like push-ups, sit-ups, or weight training twice a week is beneficial.

 A streamy roll in the hay can boost your memory.
 Enough said.

 Brain games and cognitive training

 Well as invigorating as a trip to the gym is, there are more traditional cognitive exercises that are both fun and will make you look smart.
 These types of activities can help improve memory recall, inspire creative thinking, and reduce anxiety.
+Bayut recommend getting tech savy and take advantage of modern apps which can help you along.
 And for people living with chronic pain, the combination of an elevated mood along with reduced blood pressure can lead to reduced inflammation and lessen physical discomfort.